bcgov/entity/rfcs/rfc-cloud-events-for-name-request.md

 # Summary

-Name Request will publish messages using the cloud event standard to a queue when a NR has been paid for or when a state change occurs for a NR.
+Name Request will publish messages using the CloudEvent standard to a queue when a NR has been paid for or when a state change occurs for a NR.
 The events will be published to a specific subject and relevant applications/services will be able to subscribe to the subject, consuming the events as required.

-_Note: the cloud event format is already being used by the names pay service when publishing to the entity emailer queue.
+_Note: the CloudEvent format is already being used by the names pay service when publishing to the entity emailer queue.
 As such, some of the queue common code can be leveraged during implementation._

 # Basic example

-Example cloud event format currently being used by names pay service to push a message to the entity emailer queue.
+Example CloudEvent format currently being used by names pay service to publish a message to the entity emailer queue.

 ``` json